Bnei Brak–Ramat HaHayal railway station: Access

-Despite its name, Bnei Brak station is close to many northeastern neighborhoods of Tel Aviv, and is the railway station most easily accessible by public transport from Ramat HaSharon.
-North-East Tel Aviv (Ever HaYarkon neighborhoods) is accessible by frequent bus service operated by Dan Bus Company.
-The station is also a walking distance from Ramat HaHayal business and leisure zone in Tel Aviv.
+Despite its name, Bnei Brak station is close to many northeastern neighborhoods of Tel Aviv, as well as the Bnei Brak industrial zone, and is relatively easily accessible by public transport from Ramat HaSharon.
+Northeastern Tel Aviv (Ever HaYarkon neighborhoods) is accessible by bus service operated by Dan Bus Company, namely the circular line 81, connecting Ramat HaHayal directly with the station.
+The station is also a walking distance from the Ramat HaHayal business and leisure zone in Tel Aviv.

 The access to the station is from Lehi Street, a cul-de-sac connected to Mivtza Kadesh Street, which divides Bnei Brak and Ramat Gan.
 Several bus lines travel along Mivtza Kadesh Street and stop near the station's entrance.
-Most of the lines to Tel Aviv, Ramat Gan and Bnei Brak are operated by Dan, but lines 524, 525 and 531 to Ramat HaSharon and Herzliya are Metropoline lines, and line 137 to Yehud via Kiryat Ono is operated by Kavim.
+Most of the lines to Tel Aviv, Ramat Gan and Bnei Brak are operated by Dan, but lines 524, 525 and 531 to Ramat HaSharon and Herzliya are Metropoline lines, and line 137 to Yehud via Kiryat Ono is operated by Metropoline.
 A Dan bus terminal located near Ayalon Mall offers additional connections to Ramat Gan and Giv'atayim.